 - 15 Email Marketing Tips that will Boost Sales During Any Holiday Season: Here are 15 more practical tips you can use to increase sales during any holiday season.

 - Why Email Marketing is Still Better Than Social Media: You should prioritize email over everything else.
 It’s the best converting channel, and you’ll own that data forever… unlike social networks.

 - How to Pick the Best Online Marketing Channels for Your Business: You’ll need to get traffic to your website if you want more email subscribers.
 But you don’t just want any traffic.
 You’re going to need high-quality traffic that will convert.

 - How to Squeeze Twice as Much Money Out of your Email List: Now that you’re starting to send emails consistently, how do you improve it for better results?
-Here are a few key areas you need to focus on so that you’re getting the most bang for your buck.
+Here are a few key areas you need to focus on to get the most bang for your buck.